 Remember my chocolate peanut butter cheesecake bars?
 I’m thrilled to show off this quality cream cheese again!
 As always, all opinions are 100% my own.
 You know I only work with brands I truly love!

 Maybe you’ve caught on by now or maybe you haven’t, but I’m completely nuts about cheesecake.
 Have you seen my extensive collection of cheesecake recipes?
 When developing a new flavor, I turned to another dessert love of mine: key lime pie.
 Sweet and citrus-packed, this warm weather favorite sits on a buttery graham cracker crust.
 The marriage of two iconic desserts was inevitable.
 Welcome to the ultimate dessert duo!

-If you’re wild about key lime, you’ll flip for these individual upside down key lime pies and dark chocolate key lime truffles too.
+If you’re wild about key lime, you’ll flip for these individual upside down key lime pies, key lime pie bars, and dark chocolate key lime truffles too.
 And if you want a party ready cheesecake, you’ll love these mini margarita cheesecakes!

 This Key Lime Cheesecake Is:

 - Wonderfully sweet & tangy

 Homemade cheesecake has the reputation of being difficult to make.
 I’m here to break that barrier.
 Because guess what?
 If you know how to turn on your electric mixer, you know how to make cheesecake.
 Most of the “work” is hands-off while the cheesecake bakes and cools.
 This key lime pie cheesecake batter comes together in just 1 bowl and if you read through and follow my instructions, you can easily avoid cheesecake cracks, lumpy batter, and over-baking.
 (These are all problems you could face if you didn’t have a solid recipe!)